-Before you begin, please review the manual in detail to know what to expect.
+Before you begin these aerial yoga rig instructions, please thoroughly review the manual to know what to expect.
 In the manual, you'll find the footprint guide that will tell you how much space you need on your floor at different heights.

 Make sure you have nothing in the way that could cause a trip hazard or possibly get damaged during setup.

 Now add your leg connectors.
 The longer end fits onto the bar.
-Turn until the pushpin locks in place to be secure.
+Turn until the push pin locks in place to be secure.
 Next, assemble the legs.
 It’s easiest to do this step with a friend.
-Insert the legs into the leg connectors starting with the ones on the bottom.
-Ensure that the feet of the rig are placed padded-side down on the ground.
-Pin the legs in place.
-You may need to rotate or wiggle the legs in order to get the holes to line up.
+Insert the legs into the leg connectors, starting with the ones on the bottom.

 You'll repeat this process with all four legs.
 When arriving from the manufacturer, the legs will have pins on the bottom.
 Keep those pins in place until the next step.

 Next, lift the rig upright.
 Bend from the knees and lift with a friend if possible.
-From there you can readjust and center the rig into the area you want to set it up.
+From there, you can readjust and center the rig in your desired location.

-Next, adjust and tighten your top bar connectors, and attach your apparatus if you want to at this stage.
+Next, adjust and tighten your top bar connectors, and attach your apparatus.

 Use the hex key to tighten in a clockwise direction.

 Next, extend the legs, starting with the top layer.
-There are options here – if the ceiling is under eight feet, extend the middle layer and the top layer together (completely overlapping).
+There are options here – if the ceiling is under eight feet, extend the middle and top layers together (completely overlapping).
 You can use a pin to align these two as a placeholder as you extend.
 Pin through all three layers at your desired height.

-If you are extending 8 feet or above, then you need to extend just the top Layer first.
-Pull down the middle layer, so that you can isolate just the top and middle layers.
+If you are extending 8 feet or above, you must first extend just the top layer.
+Pull down the middle layer to isolate just the top and middle layers.
 Pull slowly with control.
 You will need the middle layer slightly raised in order to align the middle and top layers together.

 Next, lift the middle layer and connect the middle and bottom layers together at your desired height.

 Once all the legs are pinned in position, you will want to stabilize the rig by pulling the feet out to the sides.
 Increasing the footprint improves stability.
-Add the stabilizing straps to further improve stability.
+Add the stabilizing straps to improve stability further.

 The straps come in two pieces and can be connected by pressing down on the clip and inserting the long end of the strap through.
-The height is up to your preference depending how high you are flying.
+The height is up to your preference, depending on how high you are flying.